 Do you work in an early childhood center?
 Would you like to earn a credential, certificate, two year, four year or graduate degree?
-The Enhanced NYS B5 SUNY-CUNY Workforce Scholarship: Early Childhood is a needs-based scholarship designed to support those individuals working 20 hours or more in a licensed early childhood center or Family/Group Family Day Care Center.
+Schedule an appointment with an early childhood Career Advisor to review your eligibility for one or more scholarships.

 Select the county below that you currently or most often work in for a list of B5 SUNY-CUNY Workforce Scholarship information sessions in your region.

 We now have Career Development Centers in all 10 economic development regions of New York State.
 Select the county you most often work, or plan to work in to help us match you with your regional team.
 We'll remember your selection for the next time you visit.

 Do I need to reapply for the B5 funding to EIP if I have already submitted an EIP application?

 No. This process has changed for 2023.
 EIP will not be managing or distributing the B5 funding in 2023.

 If I work in a Family/Group Family Day care, will I qualify?